-There are many commercially available biotinylation kits that enable simple and efficient biotin labeling of antibodies, proteins and peptides.
+There are many commercially available biotinylation kits that enable simple and efficient biotin labeling of antibodies, proteins, and peptides.
 Biotin with different spacer arm lengths reduce steric hindrances associated with streptavidin binding and allow for efficient capturing of biotinylated proteins.
 Biotinylation reagents are provided as either water soluble or insoluble.
-They are also provided with reactivity toward wide variety of groups and can be coupled to either primary amine, secondary amine, sulfhydryl, carboxyl or phosphate groups of proteins or peptides.
+They are also provided with reactivity toward a wide variety of groups and can be coupled to either primary amine, secondary amine, sulfhydryl, carboxyl, or phosphate groups of proteins or peptides.
 Photoreactive biotin compounds that react non-specifically with proteins and other biomolecules upon photoactivation by UV light are also available.

 You can therefore choose an optimal biotinylation reagent specific for your application without inactivating your target molecule.

-The high stability and binding capacity of the DNA on Dynabeads® allows binding of the target proteins with kinetics similar to that of DNA in free solution
+The high stability and binding capacity of the DNA on Dynabeads allows binding of the target proteins with kinetics similar to that of DNA in free solution.

 Immobilize the biotin-labeled DNA/RNA target sequence onto the beads and incubate with the cell extract.
 You can then isolate the bound proteins using magnetic separation.
-You can elute off the protein for characterization or apply the whole solid-phase complex directly e.g., to DNase footprinting studies.
+You can elute off the protein for characterization or apply the whole solid-phase complex directly, e.g., to DNase footprinting studies.